simonwaid/adshli/README.md

 The high level API currently supports:
 - Reading the Device info and state
 - Reading and writing single variables using handles (including large arrays)

-Currently on the list for implementation are:
+- Grouping of variables for efficient access using ADS sum-commands

+Commands pending implementation:
 - Write support for the device state
-- Grouping of variables for reading/writing using ADS sum commands